RCM Testing and Certification of Luminaires

 Luminaires that only contain a lamp holder in their construction and hence the light source is replaceable, do not require EMC testing.

-The Victorian Energy Efficiency Target (VEET) and NSW Energy Savings Scheme (iPart) were created to provide financial incentives for organisations to invest in energy savings projects.
+The Victorian Energy Upgrades Program (VEU), previously known as VEET and NSW Energy Savings Scheme (iPart) were created to provide financial incentives for organisations to invest in energy savings projects.
 Austest labs provides additional reporting for both schemes.

 1 sample of the product with Installation Instructions is required to be submitted for testing.